MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 We favour Approach 1 i.e. having clipboard-read permission required to listen to clipboardchange event, because it has more provisions which safegaurds user privacy.

 ### 5.2 Page focus requirement
 As per the [current spec](https://www.w3.org/TR/clipboard-apis/#clipboard-event-clipboardchange), we should not fire "clipboardchange" event when a page is not is focus.
 This is in-line with the current behavior where async clipboard API is not accessible unless the given page is in focus.
-We do fire the event when a page regains focus. (incase the clipboard contents changed meanwhile)
+We do fire "clipboardchange" event when the page regains focus, incase the clipboard contents had changed when the page was out of focus.
+Note that even if the clipboard had changed multiple times while the page was out of focus, we will only fire a single "clipboardchange" event when the page regains focus.
+This is because the event is designed to indicate that the clipboard contents are different from what they were when the page lost focus, rather than tracking every individual change that occurred while the page was out of focus.

 #### 5.2.1 Approach 1 - Page required to be in focus to receive event